 There are really just 2 quasi-objectionable regulations that apply to owner occupied transactions:

 - The loans can be rescinded for up to several years if the correct disclosures were not made at the beginning of the loan.
 Rescinding a loan means that the Borrower gives back the principal and the Investor gives back the interest and the fees.
 There are lots of regulations, but the occurrence of legal problems with these loans is extremely rate.
-Plus we have Loan Document programs that are hard money specific and provide the necessary disclosures within the required timelines to be compliant in this matter.
+We also have Loan Document programs that are hard money specific and provide the necessary disclosures within the required timelines to be compliant in this matter.

 - These loans have a longer runway to start the foreclose process.
 As these loans are required to be serviced, this is a servicing issue.
 The regulation requires you wait 120 days to begin the foreclosure process.
-After that it is regular foreclosure timing.
+After that, it is the regular foreclosure timing.
 From our experience, most investors allow 2-4 months before beginning the foreclosure process in any case.
 Also, in reviewing 3 years of this type of loan program through our office, 98% of the borrowers refinanced in less than 2 years.

-So, if you hear mention of avoiding these loans, show whomever has said it these articles.
+If you hear mention of avoiding these loans, show whomever has said it these articles.
 These loans are important and a very good investment.

 Broker & Co-Owner Sun Pacific Mortgage & Real Estate

 Fill This Out To Receive Specifics About Becoming An Investor With Us.